denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 Why does this work so?
 Here we're using a _Computed property name_.
-When you pass an object between those brackets, it coerces object to a string, so we get a property key `'[object Object]'` and value `{}`.
+When you pass an object between those brackets, it coerces object to a string, so we get the property key `'[object Object]'` and the value `{}`.

-The same way we can make brackets hell like this:
+We can make "brackets hell" like this:

 ```js
 ({[{}]:{[{}]:{}}})[{}][{}] // -> {}